Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: High-z candidates

 \section{High-z candidates}

 Finally, we explore the high-redshift end of our massive quiescent galaxy sample.
-Fig. \ref{fig:z6_candidates} shows SEDs and RGB images of our two z>6 quiescent galaxies as identified by our selection criteria.
+Fig. \ref{fig:z6_candidates} shows SEDs and RGB images of our two $z>6$ quiescent galaxies as identified by our selection criteria.
 For more details on our selection criteria for the highest redshift candidates, see Appendix \ref{app.s.high-z_selection}.

-The first key aspect is the recovery of 66283 which has previously been identified and published in \citet{Weibel2024qgal} and is a spectroscopically confirmed quiescent galaxy that lies at z=7.3.
-We note that our best fit \eazy\ photometric redshift is out by around 0.3, but that this is due to the difficulty of constraining a precise redshift from the Balmer break alone.
-Due to our wide redshift ranged bins for the highest-z massive quiescent galaxies, this is not going to significantly affect our results.
-Our other z>6 target is 30744 at z=6.1 which shows clear Balmer break in the photometry and has the benefit of a MIRI detection at 770$\mu $m.
+The first key aspect is the recovery of 66283 which has previously been identified and published in \citet{Weibel2024qgal} and is a spectroscopically confirmed quiescent galaxy that lies at $z=7.3$.
+We note that our best fit \eazy\ photometric redshift is off by around 0.3, but that this is due to the difficulty of constraining a precise redshift from the Balmer break alone.
+Due to our wide redshift bins for the highest-z massive quiescent galaxies, this does not significantly affect our results.
+Our other $z>6$ target is 30744 at $z=6.1$ which shows clear Balmer break in the photometry and has the benefit of a MIRI detection at 770$\mu $m.
+Our-best fit \pipes model gives it a stellar mass of $M_*=10^{9.7}M_\odot$.
 This makes it a robust candidate that would be worth following up in the future with spectroscopy.